-Bristol Baptist College in partnership with Trinity College, Bristol is currently undergoing Durham University's validation approval processes with a view to offering our new taught courses from September 2014:
+Bristol Baptist College in partnership with Trinity College, Bristol will offer the following taught courses from September 2014, validated by Durham University:

 Certificate in Theology, Ministry and Mission (one year full-time/two-three years part-time)